 - Read and present statistical results;

-During the lessons, principal statistical concepts, definitions, and procedures will be introduced.
-Alongside, practical exercises underlying the most common statistic procedures will be covered in class.
-In particular, students will be guided on how to use statistical software such as Excel and SPSS.
+During face-to-face lessons, principal statistical concepts, definitions, and procedures will be introduced.
+These lessons require regular participation and an active involvement by the students.
+During the lessons, students will have to complete individual assignments and exercise about what has been covered in class.
+To be able to do so, they will be provided with a practical guide on how to use statistical software such as Excel and SPSS.

 This course requires regular attendance (at least 80%), every lesson is meant to be propaedeutic for the subsequent one.